-benchmarks [dict or list or None, optional] Specifies all benchmarks.
+benchmarks [dict or list] Specifies all benchmarks.
 If None, all benchmarks are reset.
-If dict, the keys are the benchmark names and the values are dicts of the form {parameter\name:value}.
+If dict, the keys are the benchmark names and the values the Benchmark instances.
 If list, the entries are dicts {parameter\name:value} (and the benchmark names are chosen automatically).
 Default value: None.